-At the discretion of the Department of Engineering and Public Works Water/Wastewater Division flushing of the new watermain via the by-pass shall continue until such time as the turbidity levels taken using an approved Turbidimeter are less than 1 NTU.
+Flushing of the new watermain via the by-pass shall continue until such time as the turbidity levels taken using an approved Turbidimeter are less than 1 NTU.

 The locations where turbidity samples are taken shall be indicated on the sample drawing.
-The turbidity testing shall be performed by the Contractor, witnessed by the Project Consultant and the Department of Engineering and Public Works Water/Wastewater Division and recorded on the Town of Georgina FORM 009 - Watermain Testing and Commissioning Report by the Contractor.
+The turbidity testing shall be performed by the Contractor and witnessed by the Operations and Infrastructure Department - Water/Wastewater Division and recorded on the Town of Georgina FORM 009 - Watermain Testing and Commissioning Report by the Contractor.